yandex/yandex-tank/docs/configuration.rst

 INI file section: **[scenario_gun]**

+*module_path*
-* **module_path** - path to your module
+  Path to your module.
+*module_name*
-* **module_name** - module name, has to provide dict SCENARIOS, which will be called by bfg's threads according to marker of request in ammofile to fullfill rps_schedule
+  Module name, has to provide dict SCENARIOS, which will be called by bfg's threads according to marker of request in ammofile to fullfill rps_schedule
+*ammofile*
-* **ammofile** - ammofile. second column should by a marker of request corresponding to a function specified in SCENARIOS.
+  Path to ammofile.
+Second column should by a marker of request corresponding to a function specified in SCENARIOS.

-Sample scenario gun module:
+Example:

 .. code-block:: python